Page Start

 When safety assessment was performed, even if only slightly, and revealed no adverse drug reactions, that effect was indicated.
 When adverse drug reactions were specifically indicated, the abstractor in charge indicated this according to the expression used in the reference.
 When the number of patients with adverse drug reactions was specified in the reference, it was indicated.
 Note that some indications of adverse drug reactions are not unified.

-11)Abstractor’s comments” refers to objective comments on a reference presented as a structured abstract.
+11) Abstractor’s comments” refers to objective comments on a reference presented as a structured abstract.
 This helps busy readers not used to critical appraisal correctly and easily judge the value of the article.
 Abstractors were selected such that the abstractor did not belong to the same group of the authors concerned or have a master-student relationship, in consideration of conflict of interest (COI).
 How comments should be made was most actively discussed among members of the task force.
 With the aim of improving and standardizing comments, the 2nd Workshop of the Task Force for Evidence Report “To prepare appropriate comments” was held in conjunction with the Japan Society for Oriental Medicine 58th Annual Meeting held in Hiroshima on 17 Jun.
 17, 2007.

 Tsuruoka H, Okabe T, Tsutani K. Kampoyaku RCT no kozokashoroku niokeru komento kisai no kaizen - Dai 2-kai ebidensu repoto tasuku fosu wakushoppu hokoku -(Improvement of indication of comments in structured abstracts of RCTs on Kampo medicine-the Report of the 2nd Workshop of the Task Force for Evidence Report-.
-Nihon Toyo Igaku Zasshi [Kampo Medicine] 2009: 60: 177-84 (in Japanses).
+Nihon Toyo Igaku Zasshi [Kampo Medicine] 2009: 60: 177-84 (in Japanese).

-12)Abstractor and date” is intended to clarify the responsibility, which also concerns the abovementioned conflict of interest, and to show the temporary relationship between the comments and related studies and in consideration of the possibility of correction at a later date.
+12) Abstractor and date” is intended to clarify the responsibility, which also concerns the abovementioned conflict of interest, and to show the temporary relationship between the comments and related studies and in consideration of the possibility of correction at a later date.
 When a structured abstract was revised, the date of revision was added.

 Structured abstract preparation tasks were assigned to Task Force members in consideration of their specialties.
 However, since the specialties of members did not cover the whole field, some abstracts were prepared by non-specialized members.